Diana Lang, President & Founder

 Natalie Mahoney, Marketing & Technology Coordinator

-As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, handling communications/public relations and managing adoption-related events for the organization.
+As the marketing and technology coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption, orchestrating social media, handling communications/public relations, updating the IFA website and managing adoption-related events for the organization.
 She is a graduate of Iowa State University and earned her B.S. in public relations and B.A. in Spanish.
 She is currently a public affairs coordinator at PolicyWorks Iowa, where she plays an active role in helping clients achieve their public policy objectives.
 Although Natalie has not been adopted, she enjoys working with birth families, adopted individuals and families and sharing their stories throughout Iowa.